off-by-some/web/README.md

 This keeps the larger page sections mostly orchestration.
 They provide content and layout intent, while the components own their CSS, interaction behavior, and visual consistency.

+### Component design principles

-A few defaults shape how components here are built:
+A few principles guide how components are built here, keeping them reusable, composable, and predictable:

-- **One job per component.** If you can't state its purpose in a sentence, it's either doing too much or nothing distinct at all.
+- **One job per component.** A component’s purpose should be clear in a single sentence.
+If it cannot be described that simply, it is probably doing too much or does not represent a distinct responsibility.
-- **Explicit contracts.** Props describe meaning (`tone="warning"`), not implementation (`yellow thickBorder`).
-No component silently depends on state a caller can't see in its signature.
+- **Explicit contracts.** Props express intent, such as `tone="warning"`, rather than implementation details like `yellow` or `thickBorder`.
+Components do not rely on hidden state or context that callers cannot infer from their API.
-- **One owner per piece of state.** Nothing keeps a duplicate copy "in sync" with something else — that's how UI state drifts and disagrees with itself.
+- **One owner per piece of state.** State has a single source of truth.
+Components do not maintain duplicate values that must be kept "in sync" because duplicated state inevitably drifts.
-- **Native behavior first.** Real interactive elements and ARIA semantics over reimplementing keyboard/focus handling on a styled `<div>`.
+- **Native behavior first.** Use semantic HTML and built-in browser behavior wherever possible, adding ARIA where necessary, rather than recreating keyboard and focus behavior on styled `<div>` elements.
-- **Styles stop at the component's own DOM.** A component owns its internal CSS; placement and spacing between components belongs to the parent (`gap` on the parent, not `margin` baked into the child), and a component doesn't reach into content a caller projected into it.
+- **Styles remain within component boundaries.** A component owns the styling of its own DOM.
+Its parent controls placement and spacing, using tools such as `gap` rather than margins baked into children.
+Components also avoid reaching into caller-provided or projected content.
-- **Layouts adapt, not assume.** Components respond to their container, their content, and user preferences (motion, color scheme) rather than one ideal screen size.
+- **Layouts adapt rather than assume.** Components respond to their container, content, and user preferences, including reduced motion and color scheme, instead of targeting a single ideal viewport.

-- **Rigor scales with reuse.** Primitives (`Button`, `Image`, `Section`) hold these defaults strictly since dozens of unrelated callers depend on them; a one-off section component can be more pragmatic.
+Together, these principles keep responsibilities scoped, APIs understandable at a glance, and component behavior consistent wherever it is used.

 ## Accessibility and Interaction